EmpPowiUDE/NovalandGuide/docs/source/IndividualSettingsForTheSession.rst

             display_name='phase_1',
             app_sequence=['phase_1'],
-            waitingPagePhase1=False,        # Activates/Deactivates the waiting page for the first Phase timeWaitingPagePhase1='1900',   # Determined when to see the first phase of the app for the pariticipants waitingPagePhase4=False,        # Activates/Deactivates the waiting page for the second Phase timeWaitingPagePhase4='1930',   # Determined when to see the second phase of the app for the pariticipants waitingPagePhase5=False,        # Activates/Deactivates the waiting page for the third Phase timeWaitingPagePhase5='1940',   # Determined when to see the third phase of the app for the pariticipants dateNovaland='0911',            # Sets the date when Novaland should start doc="Time: 'hhmm'; date: 'ddmm"
+            waitingPagePhase1=False,        # Activates/Deactivates the waiting page for the first Phase timeWaitingPagePhase1='1900',   # Determined when to see the first phase of the app for the participants waitingPagePhase4=False,        # Activates/Deactivates the waiting page for the second Phase timeWaitingPagePhase4='1930',   # Determined when to see the second phase of the app for the participants waitingPagePhase5=False,        # Activates/Deactivates the waiting page for the third Phase timeWaitingPagePhase5='1940',   # Determined when to see the third phase of the app for the participants dateNovaland='0911',            # Sets the date when Novaland should start doc="Time: 'hhmm'; date: 'ddmm"
         )